Updated: Nov 26, 2020

-Which holidays and traditions we participate in as a family define the very fabric and identity of our family.
+The holidays and traditions we participate in define the very fabric and identity of our family.
 They affect us spiritually, culturally and emotionally.
 Often humans do things simply because it is the way that family has always done them.
 But when we find within ourselves a desire to be molded like clay into the vessel that the Great Potter desires us to be, reflection and consideration of what is automatic is a beneficial pastime.

 The purpose of this article is neither to encourage nor discourage the celebration of Thanksgiving.
 It is to provide you with information for you to make your own assessment.
 Social media is full of videos in November with native people decrying Thanksgiving, calling it "A Day of Mourning" or "Celebrating Genocide".
 It is unfortunate that the younger generations of indigenous people are being filled with hate-mongering narratives of early American history in order to revise and rewrite recorded history.
 Yet again, another example of how "modern thinking" is destroying the traditional custom of native people to see the beauty in all things, seeing the best in another human being, and to focus on what is good rather than what went wrong.